 Trauma-informed or trauma-responsive programming has spread across many service sectors, including child welfare.
 However, only a few evaluations of child welfare programs have been published.

-Since the SaintA research project concluded, they have expanded the practice model to all child welfare case management, scaling the model organization-wide.
+Since Wellpoint Care Network's research project concluded, they have expanded the practice model to all child welfare case management, scaling the model organization-wide.